Behind the Wheel: Exploring the Mechanics of Driver Monitoring Systems

 Drowsiness Detection

-DMS can analyse driver behaviour to detect signs of drowsiness or fatigue, such as slow eye movements, prolonged periods with eyes closed, or changes in a head position indicative of nodding off.
+DMS enables driver behavior monitoring to detect signs of drowsiness or fatigue, such as slow eye movements, prolonged periods with eyes closed, or changes in a head position indicative of nodding off.
 These insights can help prevent accidents caused by driver fatigue.

 Distraction Monitoring